berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 #### Segfaults and Valgrind

 That was the design for iteration 1.
-But the `__parent` thing made it a little complicated, because you had to create the cache-array by recursing backwards into all the node's ancestors.
-This complexity hid a nasty segfault that I couldn't find for a long time.
-You know the kind of C pointer bug where the symptom occurs nowhere near the cause?
+But the `__parent` made it complicated, because I had to create the cache-array by recursing backwards into all the node's ancestors.
+This complexity hid a nasty segfault that I couldn't find for a long time: the kind of C pointer bug where the symptom occurs nowhere near the cause.
 (I should have used `valgrind myprog` to help find it, but I hadn't used [Valgrind](https://valgrind.org/) before, and I didn't realise how dead simple it was to use.
 Later, I needed it again, and discovered that using it is true bliss.)

 Anyway, the bug ended up being a case of playing "where's Wally" except with hidden asterisks.
 The code was: `malloc(n_subscripts * sizeof(ydb_buffer_t*))`, except I shouldn't have included the final `*` because the YDB API uses an array of buffer structs, not pointers to structs.
 In the end I found the bug by manually running Lua's `collectgarbage()` – which often makes memory errors occur sooner rather than later.